-Some children will keep pushing the boundaries after being told not to.
+Some children will keep pushing swearing boundaries after being told not to.
 If you find yourself in this situation, you could try the following strategies:

 - Clearly state the rules.
-For example, say, ‘We use polite language in this family’.
+For example, you could say, ‘We use respectful language in this family’.

-- Tell your child what the consequences will be if you hear swear words – for example, time-out or loss of privileges such as TV time or pocket money and so on.
+- Tell your child what the consequences will be if you hear swear words – for example, time-out or loss of privileges like TV time, pocket money and so on.

-- Praise your child for not swearing in situations where he normally would.
-Or if he has gone a long time without swearing, tell him how proud you are that he has used manners and lots of polite language.
+- Praise your child for not swearing in situations where she normally would.
+Or if she has gone a long time without swearing, tell her how proud you are that she has used manners and lots of respectful language.

-If swearing is one of several inappropriate behaviours that your child shows, you might consider seeking help from a child health professional such as a psychologist
+If swearing is one of several inappropriate behaviours that your child shows, you might consider seeking help from a child health professional like a psychologist

 or school counsellor.
 Your child’s school or your GP might be able to recommend someone in your area.